austin-j-taylor/Invested/README.md

 - Increased friction acting on player when grounded and not trying to move
 - Increased angle of throwing coins when airborne with mouse & keyboard control scheme
 - Somewhat fixed bug where coins would occasionally fall through the ground when pushing on them out of a jump

-Version 1.0.9

-- Added HUD element: Mass, Force, and AF + ANF indicators that follow targets
-- Added several physics options for calculation of Anchored Push Boosts
-- Changed color of metal lines to Pull targets to be green
-- Improved visual highlight of potential targets
-- Improved menu navigation with the Escape key
-- Improved Tutorial slightly
-- Improved Sandbox slightly
-- Swapped Jump and Throw-coin controls on gamepad
-- Fixed several bugs with the calculation of the ANF
-- Fixed visual bug with target metal lines when using gamepad